warpyu/TechnicalCommunityContent/Cloud Computing/Azure Service Fabric/Session 2 - Hands On/readme.md

 	This markup defines a form that you can use to either increase or decrease the inventory quantity for a given inventory item.

 1. Launch the application again from Visual Studio.
-Confirm that page shown in the browser resembles the one below.
+Confirm that the page shown in the browser resembles the one below.

 	![UI for managing inventory](Images/communicate-run_firstapprun.png)